AzureInnovationDay/Infra4AI/Securerag.md

 ## Azure OpenAI Studio

-You should be able to use all Azure OpenAI Studio features, including both ingestion and inference, from your on-premises client machines.
+You should be able to use all Azure OpenAI Studio features, including both ingestion and inference, from your the jump host VM.

+***For now, you will need to use only your jump VM to use the Azure resources that you've made private.***

 ## Deploy the 2 models